LangPrecip: Language-Aware Multimodal Precipitation Nowcasting: Introduction

 \section{Introduction}

-Accurate short-term precipitation nowcasting is a critical component of disaster prevention and early warning systems.
-Recent advances in probabilistic generative models, including diffusion models~\cite{ho2020denoising} and rectified flow~\cite{liu2022flow,lipman2022flow}, have substantially improved nowcasting performance by modeling the full distribution of future radar fields, enabling both uncertainty representation and diverse forecasts.
-Representative approaches, such as DGMR~\cite{ravuri2021skilful}, DiffCast~\cite{yu2024diffcast}, and latent diffusion-based methods~\cite{gao2023prediff,ling2024spacetime,li2024precipitation}, have demonstrated strong performance across multiple benchmarks.
+Accurate precipitation nowcasting is a crucial component of disaster prevention and early warning systems~\cite{ravuri2021skilful}.
+Precipitation nowcasting has evolved from numerical weather prediction and optical-flow-based extrapolation to data-driven regression and recent probabilistic generative models.
+While advances in diffusion models~\cite{ho2020denoising} and Rectified Flow~\cite{liu2022flow,lipman2022flow} have improved uncertainty representation and enabled diverse predictions, reliably resolving the evolution of extreme precipitation under limited observations remains an open challenge.

-Despite these advances, existing generative nowcasting methods remain fundamentally limited in how motion is conditioned.
-Most approaches rely exclusively on historical visual observations (e.g., radar or satellite imagery), forcing models to infer future motion patterns implicitly from pixel-level variations.
-This formulation is inherently under-constrained in rapidly evolving or chaotic weather scenarios, particularly for sparse and extreme precipitation events, where multiple plausible motion trajectories are consistent with the same visual history.
-From a modeling perspective, meteorological motion descriptions provide a compact semantic abstraction of precipitation dynamics, which helps regularize this otherwise under-constrained solution space.
-Accordingly, we argue that short-term precipitation nowcasting should be viewed as a semantically constrained generative trajectory modeling problem, rather than a purely visual prediction task.

-Notably, meteorological motion descriptions are routinely used in operational meteorology to characterize precipitation evolution, including propagation, deformation, and structural changes.
-However, in contrast to recent progress in text-guided visual generation~\cite{wan2025wan,zheng2024open}, such semantic motion information has yet to be systematically integrated as a generative constraint in short-term precipitation nowcasting.

-In this work, we propose \textbf{LangPrecip}, a \textbf{language-aware multimodal precipitation nowcasting} framework that treats (as shown in Fig. \ref{fig:start1} )meteorological motion descriptions as semantic motion priors for future radar evolution.
-By formulating precipitation forecasting as a semantically constrained trajectory generation problem under the Rectified Flow paradigm, LangPrecip explicitly integrates textual motion cues with spatiotemporal radar dynamics, enabling more physically consistent and controllable forecasts.

-In summary, our contributions are threefold: \begin{itemize} \item We construct Nowcast-VT, the first large-scale paired meteorological text–radar dataset for short-term precipitation nowcasting, comprising 130k video–text samples, and introduce a text-guided multimodal generative framework for this task. \item We formulate precipitation nowcasting as a semantically constrained trajectory generation problem under the Rectified Flow paradigm, enabling explicit integration of meteorological motion semantics beyond purely visual conditioning. \item Extensive experiments on the Swedish and MRMS benchmarks demonstrate consistent improvements in event-based and spatial metrics, particularly for heavy precipitation, while maintaining competitive uncertainty and structural fidelity. \end{itemize}